Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

-To illustrate what kind of intervals our model predicts, Figure \ref{fig:fig2} compares observed fatalities during the first test window with our predictions for four example grid cells representing typical prediction patterns: A high-intensity case (a) and a low-intensity case (b) we capture fairly well, and two “misses”: a “false negative” case (c) where our predictions showed only a minuscule chance for violence but in fact a significant number of fatalities occurred, and a “false positive” case (d) where our predictions saw a small but noticeable chance for violence usually seen in low intensity cases, but no violence occurred.
+To illustrate what kind of distributions our models\footnote{For simplicity, we subsequently use the term ``model'' in this context to refer to the respective ensemble specification used to generate our global-only, local-only, or global-local predictions.} predict, Figure \ref{fig:fig2} compares observed fatalities during the first test window with our global model predictions for four example grid cells representing typical patterns: A high-intensity case (a, b) and a low-intensity case (c, d) we capture fairly well, and two “misses”: a “false negative” case (e) where our predictions showed only a minuscule chance for violence but in fact a significant number of fatalities occurred, and a “false positive” case (f) where our predictions saw a small but noticeable chance for violence usually seen in low intensity cases, but no violence occurred.

+As becomes immediately apparent, our predictions are heavily right-skewed with long tails and a large number of zeroes (a, c), indicating mostly low probabilities in the classification step.
+Notably, this zero-inflatedness mirrors the distribution of observed fatalities across \emph{pgms}.
+The predictions capture general conflict intensity well in most cases, but our hurdle approach only leads to maximum a posteriori (MAP) estimates (see \ref{sec:resultsperformance}) above zero for the highest-intensity predictions (a, b).
+Instead, higher conflict intensity is represented through a greater likelihood of non-zero fatalities.
+In line with other prediction systems \citep{mueller_reading_2018, bazzi_promise_2022}, our models are better at predicting the locations of fatalities than their timing, with variance in the predictive distributions over time rarely matching observed fatalities (b, d).
+However, with the distributional approach, the spikes of violence observed in real-world data can be treated simply as lower likelihood events, but within the range of possible values.